2200030463/foodmain/README.md

 ### User Guide

-1. To use the Hotel Booking Website as a user:
+1. To use the food Booking Website as a user:
 2. Open your web browser and navigate to http://localhost:3000 to access the website.
 3. Sign up for an account or log in if you already have one.
-4. Search for hotels, choose your dates, and make bookings.
+4. Search for food, choose your food, and make bookings.

 ### Developer Guide